567WebSystems/Weekly_Reports/prog_report2_567.md

 We have decided on our project topic of an appointment-scheduling calendar web system.

-Our team has met and talked about our progression and what needs to be done first on the project as well as more sketches of whats to come on our project.
+Our team has met and talked about our progression and what needs to be done first on the project as well as more sketches of what is to come on our project.

 ![trello-board](https://user-images.githubusercontent.com/31261926/74371366-9796cc00-4dd0-11ea-81f2-e3c907c1cc5f.png)